YouTransactor-SAS/miniPOS-SampleApp/README.md

 ## I. General overview

 ### Introduction:
-YouTransactor miniPOS card terminals is a uCube Touch terminal.
-It is a lightweight and compact payment dongle.

-## I. General overview

-### 1. Introduction

 YouTransactor mPOS card terminals are :
 * uCube Touch mPOS
 * uCube Touch miniPOS

-The uCube Touch exist in two versions, first one needs the smartphone to communication with the server, the secod one is a standalone version.
-Which has the connectevity and the payment application runs directly on the device.
+The uCube Touch exists in two versions, first one needs the smartphone to communication with the server, the second one is a standalone version, which has the connectivity and the payment application runs directly on the device.

 This github is specific to the miniPOS version.
-For more information about mPOS version please refers to these github repo
+For more information about mPOS version please refer to these github repo
 * [Android SDK](https://github.com/YouTransactor-SAS/mPOS-SDK-Android/)
 * [IOS SDK](https://github.com/YouTransactor-SAS/mPOS-SDK-IOS/)

+YouTransactor miniPOS card terminals is a uCube Touch terminal.
+It is a lightweight and compact payment dongle.

-### 3. uCube Touch
+### 1. uCube Touch

 The uCube Touch is a lightweight and compact payment dongle.
 It is a point of sale, that accepts contactless and contact payment cards.